readium/readium-css/docs/CSS04-multicolumn_layout.md

 What is important to remark is that:

-- content that extends into column gaps is clipped in the middle of the column gap;
+- content that extends into column gaps is not clipped to the column box;
 - a multicol element can have more columns that it has room for, additional column boxes are created in the inline direction (page or column break, constrained height, etc.);
 - columns that appear outside the multicol element are called overflow columns.